djpandiscia/djpandiscia.github.io/README.md

 # djpandiscia.github.io
 Derek Pandiscia, derekpandiscia@gmail.com

-My GitHub account was created for labs and assignments for me classes at Wake Tech.
+My GitHub account was created for labs and assignments for my classes at Wake Tech.

 The repository I created is for files and projects that will be assigned later in my class.